DivanteLtd/pimcore-translation-bundle/readme.md

 ## Compatibility

 This module is compatible with Pimcore 5.5.0 and higher.
+Including Pimcore 10.

 ## Installing/Getting started